angelortizv/itcr-courses/README.md

         - `root` Contains summaries of the material seen in class (pdf-files) belong to Marco Hernández Vasquez.
         - `Important_Material` Contains examples of the different phases of a compiler
         - `Resources` Useful information in compiler develepoment, Lex & Yacc, Compilers papers
+- `CE3103 - DATABASES/`
+   - `root` Contains summaries of the material seen in class (pdf-files).
+   - `Workshops` Contains summaries of workshops, includes topics such as Distributed Databases, Big Data, Data Analysis, and DBaaS.

  ## Motivation

 The principal purpose of this repository is record some of the data of the courses by the computer engineering degree program of the [ITCR](https://www.tec.ac.cr/).